VISAB-ORG/Documentation/docfx_project/code_samples/visab/file.md

 # Creating a Game File in VISAB

-Information sent by the respective game will be deserialized from JSON and written into<br>
-a file, so that it can be visualized afterwards.
-To handle this content appropriately these<br>
-game-specific files need their very own implementation in VISAB.
+Information sent by the respective game will be deserialized from JSON and written into a file, so that it can be visualized afterwards.
+To handle this content appropriately these game-specific files need their very own implementation in VISAB.

 *To understand the inheritance, please have a look into the [code documentation of VISAB](https://visab-org.github.io/api_visab/index.html).*